comses-education/github-starter-course/README.md

 ## 🤓 Course overview and learning outcomes

-The goal of this course is to provide a quick but complete introduction to version control systems, Git and GitHub.
+This course is intended to be a condensed, comprehensive-enough introduction to version control systems, Git and GitHub.
 It is intended for people with little to no experience with either.

-There's no need to complete all of this at one sitting, and if you do happen to keep track of how much time it takes for you to go through this training module, please let us know in our [CoMSES Education forum](https://forum.comses.net/c/education/28).
-This is an initial pilot of the course based on several years of teaching it to a live audience, and there's always room for improvement!
+We would like to get a sense of how long it takes to go through this training module as well as gather feedback on what worked and what didn't.
+If you'd like to contribute to these efforts, please [post your experiences on our Education Forums](https://forum.comses.net/c/education/28).
+This is an initial pilot of the course based on several years of teaching it to a live audience, and there's still a lot of room for improvement.

 ![this is git](https://imgs.xkcd.com/comics/git.png)